History of candle making: Middle Ages

 In the Middle East, during the Abbasid and Fatimid Caliphates, beeswax was the dominant material used for candle making.
 Beeswax was often imported from long distances; for example, candle makers from Egypt used beeswax from Tunis.
 As in Europe, these candles were fairly expensive, and most commoners used oil lamps instead.
 Elites, though, could afford to spend large sums on expensive candles.
 For example, the Abbasid caliph al-Mutawakkil spent 1.2 million silver dirhams annually on candles for his royal palaces.

 In early modern Syria, candles were in high demand by all socioeconomic classes because they were customarily lit during marriage ceremonies.
 There were candle makers' guilds in the Safavid capital of Isfahan during the 1500s and 1600s.
 However, candle makers had a relatively low social position in Safavid Iran, comparable to barbers, bathhouse workers, fortune tellers, bricklayers, and porters.

+In China, beeswax candles were common in the Tang and Sung dynasties.
+Wax from a plant, stillingia tallow from Chinese tallow tree, may be used to make candles together with beeswax.
+Stillingia tallow has a low melting point and it therefore may be encased with the harder beeswax or Chinese wax.
+The Chinese may have started cultivating the tallow tree in the Yangtze Delta region in the 7th century.
+Wax from the plant was commonly used to make Buddhist ceremonial candles.

+Another type of wax, the Chinese wax derived from insects and resembles the best spermaceti, may also be used.
+The production of Chinese wax was mastered by the Yuan dynasty.
+A type of Chinese candles has a bamboo rod as its core, onto which paper is wound spirally with rush pith as wick, and this is then repeatedly dipped in melted wax or fats and cooled until the desired size is reached.
+The candles may be coloured and sometimes decorated with characters.

+The Japanese have similar candle-making techniques as the Chinese, but they also developed a method of moulding candles using paper tubes.
+They may use Japan wax from the Japanese wax tree for making candles.